odoo/documentation/content/contributing/documentation/rst_cheat_sheet.rst

 Icons
 -----

 Use the `icon` markup to add a class name of an icon.
+There are two icon sets used in Odoo:
+`FontAwesome4 <https://fontawesome.com/v4/icons/>`_ and :doc:`Odoo UI
-The icon set used is *Font Awesome*.
-It is recommended to accompany an icon with a :ref:`contributing/markups/guilabel` as a descriptor, however, it is not mandatory.
+</developer/reference/user_interface/icons>`.
+It is recommended to accompany an icon with a
+:ref:`contributing/markups/guilabel` as a descriptor, however, it is not mandatory.

 .. list-table::
    :class: o-showcase-table

-   * - The graph view is represented by the :icon:`fa-bar-chart` :guilabel:`(bar chart)` icon.
+   * - The graph view is represented by the :icon:`fa-area-chart` :guilabel:`(area chart)` icon.
+The pivot view is represented by the :icon:`oi-view-pivot` icon.

    * - .. code-block:: text

-          The graph view is represented by the :icon:`fa-bar-chart` :guilabel:`(bar chart)` icon.
+          The graph view is represented by the :icon:`fa-area-chart` :guilabel:`(area chart)` icon.
+          The pivot view is represented by the :icon:`oi-view-pivot` icon.

 .. _contributing/lists: